Ambleside Online Review written by Johanna,

 Year 0 is meant to be a period of working on habits, lots of outdoor time, and a minimum of or no formal instruction.
 This is as recommended by Charlotte Mason in her Home Education Series, Volume I.

-The curriculum goes up to Year 11, and Year 12 is being written.
+The curriculum goes up to Year 12.
 It follows a history rotation, focusing on a different period of history each year.
 The cycle repeats in the high school years (7-11).

 Because the books are so challenging (for example, students start to read Plutarch and Shakespeare plays in Year 4), many students begin at a year lower than their 'grade level.'

 Children can start AO Year 1 at age 6, or wait until they are 7.
 Students do not have to complete Year 11 to receive an excellent education.
 The books on the list are challenging, interesting and free from 'twaddle.'
 I have loved reading the Year 1 books with my daughter (who was 6-1/2 when we started), and have learnt a lot myself.
 Each week we read Aesop's Fables, history, a literature selection, living geography, poetry (daily), the Bible (daily) and science/nature stories.
 We are now half-way through Year 1, and I follow Year 0 suggestions for my three younger children.